mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 > this section, or in an earlier proposed section on motivations for defining
 > and deploying RoQ.

 While RoQ places no restrictions on applications sending RTCP, this document assumes that the reason an implementor chooses to support RoQ is to obtain benefits beyond what's available when RTP uses UDP as its underlying transport layer.
 It is RECOMMENDED to expose relevant information from the QUIC layer to the application instead of exchanging additional RTCP packets, where applicable.

-{{transport-layer-feedback}} and {{al-repair}} discuss what information can be exposed from the QUIC connection layer to reduce the RTCP overhead.
+{{transport-layer-feedback}} discusses what information can be exposed from the QUIC connection layer to reduce the RTCP overhead.

-The list of RTCP packets in this section is not exhaustive and similar considerations SHOULD be taken into account before exchanging any other type of RTCP control packets using RoQ.

-A more complete analysis of RTCP Control Packet Types (in {{control-packets}}), Generic RTP Feedback (RTPFB) (in {{generic-feedback}}), Payload-specific RTP Feedback (PSFB) (in {{payload-specific-feedback}}), Extended Reports (in
-{{extended-reports}}), and RTP Header Extensions (in {{rtp-header-extensions}}), including the information that cannot be mapped from QUIC.

 ## RoQ Datagrams {#roc-d}

-QUIC Datagrams are ack-eliciting packets, which means, that an acknowledgment is triggered when a datagram frame is received.
+QUIC Datagrams are ack-eliciting packets, which means that an acknowledgment is triggered when a datagram frame is received.
 Thus, a sender can assume that an RTP packet arrived at the receiver or was lost in transit, using the QUIC acknowledgments of QUIC Datagram frames.
-In the following, an RTP packet is regarded as acknowledged, when the QUIC Datagram frame that carried the RTP packet, was acknowledged.
+In the following, an RTP packet is regarded as acknowledged when the QUIC Datagram frame that carried the RTP packet was acknowledged.

 ## RoQ Streams {#roc-s}

-For RTP packets that are sent over QUIC streams, an RTP packet can be considered acknowledged, when all frames which carried fragments of the RTP packet were acknowledged.
+For RTP packets that are sent over QUIC streams, an RTP packet is considered acknowledged after all frames that carried fragments of the RTP packet were acknowledged.

 When QUIC Streams are used, the application should be aware that the direct mapping proposed below may not reflect the real characteristics of the network.